Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 As we pulled over, there was some discussion on the chart.
 The red cross was, of course, far too large to be a guide; and the terms of the note on the back, as you will hear, admitted of some ambiguity.
 They ran, the reader may remember, thus:

-   > Tall tree, Spy-glass shoulder, bearing a point to the N. of N.N.E.
+<blockquote class="letter">Tall tree, Spy-glass shoulder, bearing a point to the N. of N.N.E.<br/>
-   > Skeleton Island E.S.E. and by E.
+Skeleton Island E.S.E. and by E.<br/>
-   > Ten feet.
+Ten feet.</blockquote>

 A tall tree was thus the principal mark.
 Now, right before us the anchorage was bounded by a plateau from two to three hundred feet high, adjoining on the north the sloping southern shoulder of the Spy-glass and rising again towards the south into the rough, cliffy eminence called the Mizzen-mast Hill.
 The top of the plateau was dotted thickly with pine-trees of varying height.
 Every here and there, one of a different species rose forty or fifty feet clear above its neighbours, and which of these was the particular "tall tree" of Captain Flint could only be decided on the spot, and by the readings of the compass.